 Who We Are

-Our mission is simple: save the history, highlight the progression, and keep the sport growing.
-We proudly showcase our Hall of Fame and Wall of Fame, dedicated to the UK’s #wheelchairbasketball greats from the last seven decades.
-We know that without the pioneers, we wouldn't be where we are today.
+We proudly curate and showcase our Hall of Fame and Wall of Fame, honouring the UK’s wheelchair basketball greats from the last seven decades.
+We know that without the trailblazers, the sport wouldn’t be where it is today—and their stories deserve to be told.

-Join us as we continue to honour the past, shape the future, and elevate the game!
+Join us as we continue to honour the past, inspire the future, and elevate the sport at every opportunity.

 The delinquents founding members